 If a student wishes to withdraw from the program, he/she must put their withdrawal request in writing and submit it to the Program Director to process a refund.
-LNA Health Careers has 30 days to issue a refund once the written request has been received.
+LNA Health Careers has 30 days to issue a refund, less the 4% credit card processing fee (if paid online) once the written request has been received.
+After the student attends the second day of class will not receive a refund.
+Online course work is considered attending a class.
 A student who withdraws is able to reapply for another program in the future.